 Quality of Build

-As a result, the foam core of the Scamp remains protected through years of even the toughest of treatment from the smallest of riders.
+As a result, the foam core of the Scamp remains protected through years of even the toughest of treatment from the smallest riders.

-Comfortable Fit in a Variety of Uses
+Comfortable Fit for a Variety of Bike Riding Uses

 Comfort is king with toddler helmets.
 If a helmet is itchy, heavy, or flopping around on their head, you can be certain that your toddler will put up a fight when it’s time to put it on.
-With its soft pads, easy-to-use dial adjust system, and flat back for use in a child seat or a trailer, the Giro Scamp is, without question, the helmet our toddler testers prefer.
+With its soft internal pads, easy-to-use dial adjust system, and flat back for use in a child seat or a trailer, the Giro Scamp II is, without question, the helmet our toddler testers prefer.

 Dial-adjust Fit System